 We spent our time following a trail around ‘The Battle of the Atlantic’ exhibition.
 There was plenty to discover about this longest, and most crucial, naval campaign of the Second World War.

 Every individual made fascinating discoveries, not just in the exhibitions relevant to WWII, but throughout this interesting museum.
 We found out more about life for all concerned during WWII, as we spent the afternoon researching: The Evolution of Charities Since WWI; A Timeline of Toys; Bootle in the Blitz; City Soldiers; and The Liverpool Overhead Railway.

-Religious Education: To Appreciate Different People’s Views and Opinions of the Bible.
+RE: To Appreciate Different People’s Views and Opinions of the Bible

-Q&A Session – Mrs Dunning graciously paid us a visit, so we could find out why she thinks the Bible is important, and what it means to her.
+Q&A Session – Mrs Dunning paid us a visit, so we could find out more about what the Bible means to her.